 Beginning in the middle of the nineteenth century, World Expos have helped, in each era, to produce solutions to major global challenges and to create progress for peoples and cultures.
 A truly global event, and an international gathering with an atypical dimension that is part political summit, part trade fair and part cultural and scientific forum, every World Expo strives to create synergy between political, scientific, architectural, artistic, economic players, etc.

 Open to all, World Expos are the opportunity to present and experience the latest innovations from participating countries, enterprises, multi-lateral organizations, academic institutions and NGOs.
 As such, any individual can become a driving force for progress, rethinking standard practices, and creating and sharing the solutions of tomorrow.
-This is what France intends to demonstrate throughout its Pavilion via its permanent exhibition which will be deployed on the ground floor.
+This is what France intends to demonstrate throughout its Pavilion via its permanent exhibition which is deployed on the ground floor.

 Space "Light, Enlightenment"

-The first space in the permanent exhibition displays a definition of progress in connection with the main theme of the Pavilion, which is that of light and Enlightenment.This space will be dedicated to one of the most emblematic projects of the Enlightenment: Diderot and d'Alembert's Encyclopedia, or the Dictionnaire raisonné des sciences, des arts et des métiers (Classified Dictionary of Sciences, Arts and Crafts).Find out more
+The first space in the permanent exhibition displays a definition of progress in connection with the main theme of the Pavilion, which is that of light and Enlightenment.This space is dedicated to one of the most emblematic projects of the Enlightenment: Diderot and d'Alembert's Encyclopedia, or the Dictionnaire raisonné des sciences, des arts et des métiers (Classified Dictionary of Sciences, Arts and Crafts).Find out more

 Diderot and d'Alembert Encyclopedia, masterpiece of the exhibition